shentufoundation/mainnet/shentu-2/migration.md

    **NOTE**: It is recommended for validators and node operators to take a full data snapshot at the export height before proceeding in case the upgrade does not go as planned or if not enough voting power comes online in a sufficient and agreed upon amount of time.
-That means the backup of `.certikd` should only take place once the chain has halted at height `height TBD`.
+That means the backup of `.certikd` should only take place once the chain has halted at height `4313500`.
    In such a case, the chain will fallback to continue operating `shentu-1`.
 See [Recovery](#recovery) for details on how to proceed.